ajuluc/DiscoverFunTimes/02-modules.md

 You probably want the last one, but find out more about it by typing:

-    $ module whatis python-3.7.1
+    $ module whatis python/3.7.1

-This will tell you about it, and crucially, a list of the prerequisites, in the correct order.
+This will tell you about it, and crucially, a list of the prerequisites, if there are any.
 These contain compilers and libraries that the software you want was compiled against, and are needed for it to run.
-It suggests putting these module load commands in your `.bashrc` file, which we will get to in the next tutorial.
-For now, we will just type them by hand.
+For example, try:

+    $ module whatis python/3.7.0

+it will tell you that, if you wanted to use pytorch you would need to load the module `openmpi/3.1.1` *before* loading the module `python/3.7.0`.

-But before you do that, let's see what python you will get without loading the modules.
+But before you do anything, let's see what python you will get without loading the modules.
 There may be several programs called
 `python` and when you type `python` the computer has to pick one of them to run.
 The way it does this is by searching through all the directories listed in your `$PATH` until it finds one containing